GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Experimental Setup

 \textbf{\method}: ELBO difference between all-group model and each unlearned model (Eq.~\eqref{eq:guda_score}), using identical timestep sampling, noise seeding, and precision settings as LOGOA for fair comparison.

 \textbf{CLIPA}: Semantic similarity baseline using CLIP (\texttt{openai/clip-vit-large-patch14})~\citep{radford2021learning}\footnote{\url{https://huggingface.co/openai/clip-vit-large-patch14}}.
 For each style, we precompute mean embeddings from 400 training images.
 Attribution score is the cosine similarity between the generated image embedding and the style prototype (mean) embedding.
-This measures semantic association in embedding space rather than causal influence through training.
+This measures semantic association in embedding space rather than counterfactual influence through data removal.